French cruiser Infernet: Service history

 Infernet was built at the Forges et Chantiers de la Gironde shipyard; her keel was laid down in December 1896.
 The ship was launched on 7 September 1899, having already had her propulsion machinery installed, and she was completed in 1900.
 She was slated to be deployed to the Pacific, where she was to join the protected cruiser Protet and the transport vessel Aube.
 But the completion of her sea trials was delayed until later that year; during speed tests, she reached a top speed of 21 kn, exceeding her contract speed by half a knot.
 The ship was named for Captain Louis-Antoine-Cyprien Infernet, a French naval officer who had seen action at the Battle of Trafalgar in 1805.

 By January 1901, Infernet had instead been assigned to the Northern Squadron, which was stationed in Brest, France, though she was not in commission.
 On 15 March, Infernet was commissioned for a deployment to the East Indies station, where she was to replace the old unprotected cruiser Nielly.
 The unit was stationed in French Madagascar, then a French colony.
 There, she joined the cruiser Catinat.
 The two ships remained on the station in 1902, along with a pair of smaller vessels.
 Infernet was transferred to the East Indies in the western Pacific and Indian Oceans in 1903.
 On 4 to 8 March she visited Kuwait, along with the Russian cruiser Boyarin, which was carrying the Russian Consul at Bushire (in modern Iran).
 The Russian Consul met Ibn Saud, the ruler of Najd, who was in Kuwait at the time, and promised him financial assistance and rifles.
-This caused concern to the British, who considered any foreign interference in the Persian Gulf area 'a very grave menace to British interests.'
+This caused concern to the British, who considered any foreign interference in the Persian Gulf area a threat to their colonial interests in the region.
 On 15 March, Infernet, still accompanied by Boyarin, stopped in Muscat to take on coal, and while there, she was visited by Faisal bin Turki, Sultan of Muscat and Oman.
 The British cruiser HMS Perseus was present at the time, and Infernet's captain visited the cruiser.
 She made another stop in the port on 15 May, where she was again visited by bin Turki.
 She remained in the region through 1905, along with the gunboat Capricorne and a transport aviso.